There’s nothing like Tabasco Pepper Jelly.

 Scoop the jelly into a microwavable bowl and microwave for about 1 minute or until jelly is easier to pour/spread over the meat.

 Pour the jelly over the boston butt.
-Add the chicken broth the slow cooker and cover.
+Cover.
 Cook on LOW for 8-10 hours.

 Remove the pork and place in a bowl to shred, discarding any fat.